Is HubSpot only for smaller startups? We get this question a lot.

-So going back to the size of HubSpot’s customers – there is a common belief that the platform is an optimal solution for SMBs.
-Indeed, HubSpot clients are often SMBs and startups; however, the platform works amazingly well for large organizations.
+So going back to the size of HubSpot’s customers – it’s true that the platform is an optimal solution for small businesses.
+Indeed, HubSpot clients are often SMBs and startups; however, the platform works amazingly well for large organizations, too.

-More than 86,000 companies currently use HubSpot.
-Although, as I mentioned, small- and medium-sized businesses are the major players who use this platform, large organizations thrive happily on it as well.
+More than 113,000 companies around the world currently use HubSpot.
+Although small- and medium-sized businesses are the major players who use this platform, large organizations thrive happily on it as well.
 Here are a few of them:

 How Can Large Companies Benefit from HubSpot?

-Large companies have a few different CMS and marketing automation platforms to choose from, but HubSpot is one that deserves some serious consideration.
-In 2019, HubSpot has moved up in the Challengers Quadrant to the border of Leaders, a position it has maintained since:
+Large companies have a few different CMS and marketing automation platforms to choose from, but HubSpot deserves serious consideration.
+In 2019, HubSpot moved up in the Challengers Quadrant to the border of Leaders, a position it has maintained since:

-Let’s explore some of the important points on why large companies can benefit from HubSpot.
+Here are some important reasons why large companies can benefit from HubSpot:

-HubSpot’s CMS enables you to build websites that are secure, perfectly optimized for search engines, and powerful as well.
-Using the CMS, you can manage your content and marketing all in a single place, which leads to easier collaboration.
+HubSpot’s CMS enables you to build websites that are secure, SEO-optimized, and powerful as well.
+Using the CMS, you can manage your content and marketing all in a single place, which, naturally, allows for so many advantages.

-In addition to being mobile responsive and designed with the latest UX practices in mind, HubSpot’s templates allow you to personalize the experience of every visitor, which enhances the user experience.
+In addition to being mobile responsiveness and designed with the latest UX practices in mind, HubSpot’s themes allow you to personalize the experience of every visitor, which enhances the user experience.

-HubSpot is a one-stop solution for all of your digital marketing, sales, and CRM processes.
-It is a single platform that accommodates various tools, whether internal or external, and every single thing is centralized— exactly what many large businesses have dreamed of.
+HubSpot is a one-stop solution for your digital marketing, sales, and CRM processes, as well as CMS.
+It is a single platform that accommodates various tools, whether internal or external, and every single thing is centralized — exactly what many large businesses have dreamed of.
 Here’s how HubSpot refers to it in their own article — “A united platform to help you grow better.”

 With HubSpot, you can manage the creation of blog posts, landing pages, email campaigns, and more.
 The platform includes a variety of analytical tools and reports so that you can see which content is effective and which is not.
 It’s also possible to manage your social media needs from within HubSpot.

-On top of it all, instead of operating in silos (and let’s face it – a lot of enterprise-lever orgs do), HubSpot provides amazing team collaboration capabilities.
+On top of it all, instead of operating in silos (and let’s face it – a lot of enterprise-level orgs end up isolating teams), HubSpot provides amazing team collaboration capabilities.